Environmental Graphics & Event Assets Agency: Michael Marshall Design

 • Secured follow-up work for new interior spaces and event collateral

-• KID Museum—a nationally recognized educational makerspace in Montgomery County, Maryland, providing creative STEM learning experiences for children, educators, and families.
+• KID Museum, a nationally recognized educational makerspace providing creative STEM learning experiences for children, educators, and families.

 • Executive Stakeholders, Client Representatives, Creative Director, Creative Services Director, Senior Graphic Designer, and Preselected Print Vendor